 - Formica 204 Butcherblock Maple (pictured above) and

 In fact, I ordered butcher block laminate for the countertops in two areas of our house.
 Now, don’t be put off because neither place is glamorous like a kitchen.
 But, first, we ordered butcher block laminate to make a countertop in my husband’s basement workroom.
 It sits on top of two old Ikea playroom storage thingies that weebit no longer used — as I recall, we paid $75 or less for this piece of countertop from Home Depot.
 I’m kind of fuzzy on the details, but as I recall, at the time we put this in, Home Depot carried this countertop as a stock item — you could walk right out the door with it.
 (Everything back there is faux granite.)
 I’m also fuzzy on the maker of this laminate.
 I’m thinking it’s Pionite.
 Reason being: When I was finishing up our kitchen, we had aquamarine cabinets left over that I installed in the garage.
 We needed countertops made to size for those, and, yes: We ordered butcher block laminate, again.
-I’m pretty sure they were Pionite, for some reason that’s what’s stuck in my brain, and I tend to be good remembering silly details like that.
+I’m pretty sure they were Pionite (now discontinued), for some reason that’s what’s stuck in my brain, and I tend to be good remembering silly details like that.
 For the two sections in the garage — manufactured to our size specifications and including a corner turn — I think we paid around $150.

 As we know from trying to buy Formica boomerangs: Anytime you can buy laminate or laminate countertops for the Big Box stores like Home Depot, Lowe’s, Menards, etc.: You are going to save big bucks vs. going to a specialty place.